 We know that some of the most common problems with twitter nowadays is the existence of automated accounts (bots) that make too much noise and muddle up the conversation.

-Audiense Connect allows you to comb through different profiles using a variety of criteria to make the process of finding potential bots easy.
+Audiense Connect allows you to comb through different profiles using a variety of filters to make the process of finding potential bots easy.

 This is how it works:

-Once we have the target audience generated on our dashboard, we go into My Community and use the following filters to sieve out the bots.
+Once we have the target audience generated in our dashboard, we go into the Community view and use the following filters on the left to sieve out the bots, and remove from the audience if you wish.

-Firstly, we focus on the number of tweets per day, where 10 to 15 will give us a much higher than usual activity.
+Firstly, we focus on the number of tweets per day, where 10 to 15, as an example, will give us a much higher than usual activity.

 To avoid including media outlets, we exclude verified accounts.

-A high following/follower ratio (they follow significantly more accounts than they are followed by) will also help us identify suspicious accounts.
+A high following/follower ratio (they follow significantly more accounts than they are followed by) will also help us identify suspicious accounts, so < 2 will be better.

 Lastly, we can filter by when the account was created.
 Assuming Twitter cleared most of the bots this year, all new bots won’t be more than a year old.

 You can play around with all these criteria to make sure bots don’t affect your social media presence.
-Although this method won’t find 100% of the all the accounts, it provides you with a good stepping stone.
-You can also save the filter to use these on any other reports.
+Although this method won’t find 100% of all the accounts, it provides you with a good stepping stone.
+You can also save the filter to use these on any other reports!